 - > aquatic ecosystems;

 - > irrigation;

 - > farm supply/use;

 - > stock water;

-- > other values (floodplain); and
+- > other values (floodplain);and

 - > cultural and spiritual values.

-Relevant Water Quality Objectives (WQOs) for the Suttor River Basin are not currently defined in the Queensland Water Quality Guidelines 2009 (QWQG, 2006), however to support and protect relevant environmental values for waters in the Suttor River Basin, typical water quality objectives which will apply to this catchment will be similar to those for the nearby Isaac River Catchment as shown in Table 2-2 below.
+Relevant Water Quality Objectives (WQOs) for the Suttor River Sub-Basin are not currently defined in the Queensland Water Quality Guidelines 2009 (QWQG, 2006), however to support and protect relevant environmental values for waters in the Suttor River Sub-Basin it is anticipated that typical WQOs would be similar to those for the nearby Isaac River Catchment as shown in Table 2-2 below.